YOUR COMPANY IS LOOKING FOR ALTERNATE FINANCING SOLUTIONS!

 Merchant Advance / Short Term Working Capital Loans

-Some solutions are long term in nature while many are simply provide immediate access to business capital, cash flow and working capital funding for sales.
+Some solutions are long-term, while many provide immediate access to business capital, cash flow and working capital funding for sales.

-AN EXAMPLE OF ALTERNATIVE FINANCING AT WORK - THE SR&ED PROGRAM
+AN EXAMPLE OF ALTERNATIVE FUNDING OPTIONS AT WORK - THE SR&ED PROGRAM

-In general, we can very comfortably say that the tax credits, which many companies book as a ' receivable' when they have filed them, are not financeable by our Chartered banks.
+In general, we can very comfortably say that the tax credits, which many companies book as a ‘receivable’ when filing them, are not financeable by our Chartered banks.
 Some will argue that, but we stand behind our comment.
-So the ability to finance a tax credit claim outside of your existing credit facilities is valuable.
-So in that respect, it's one example of an alternate finance vehicle co-existing with traditional finance.
-(By the way, film, TV and FX tax credits can be financed also in Canada)
+So, the ability to finance a tax credit claim outside of your

-In a large number of cases, alternative financing solutions completely replace bank financing - mostly when ' the bank says no ‘, which they are sometimes wont to do!
-In that case receivable financing and asset-based lines of credit fund companies anywhere from 100k to 100 Million dollars!
-To show you an extreme even if your firm is in CCAA bankruptcy proceedings it can quite efficiently be financed by alternative financing - for example, the ABL solution.
-It is all about financing the balance sheet
+In many cases, alternative lenders provide financing solutions that completely replace bank financing - mostly when ‘the bank says no’, which they are sometimes wont to do!
+In that case, receivable financing and asset-based lines of credit fund companies anywhere from 100k to 100 Million dollars!
+To show you an extreme, even if your firm is in CCAA bankruptcy proceedings, it can quite efficiently be financed by alternative financing - for example, the ABL solution.
+It is all about funding of the balance sheet.

 CONCLUSION